bitcoin-cash-node/bchnode-web/blog/BCHN-Technical-Bulletin-2021-10-31.md

 BCHN currently uses LevelDB to store UTXOs.

-* LevelDB is log/based (append only), so it's more friendly to HDD type memory.
+* LevelDB is log-based (append only), so it's more friendly to HDD type memory.
 * LevelDB requires periodic compaction of data, while lmdb requires no ongoing maintenance (the btree rebalances directly on writes).
 * LevelDB has lots of configuration knobs (RocksDB even more), while lmdb has a handful; the defaults on lmdb are intentionally restricting, so that devs familiarize with them and add what they need.
 * lmdb uses significantly more disk-space (Preliminary test showed a 4x).